-- Using different tenant screening processes based on the applicant’s race.
+- Using different screening processes based on the applicant’s race.
 For instance, using credit issues on black and hispanic applicants as an excuse to refuse renting an apartment to them, but overlooking the same on white applicants.

 - Making housing unavailable.
 For instance, telling a black person that a unit they saw on a newspaper ad is no longer available.
 But as it turns out, the apartment is still available for white applicants.